Memory-Efficient Training for Text-Dependent SV with Independent Pre-trained Models

 \section{Introduction}

-Speaker verification (SV) is the process of confirming a person’s identity through their voice.
-This verification uses one or more enrollment utterances along with a test utterance and can be either text-dependent (TdSV) or text-independent (TiSV).
-In a TiSV system, the phonetic content of the utterance is unrestricted, allowing for any spoken content.
-In contrast, TdSV systems verify both the speaker’s identity and the specific phrase spoken.
-These systems can be either phrase-dependent, where a fixed set of phrases is pre-defined by the system, or phrase-independent, allowing users to customize their own phrases \cite{zeinali2020sdsv}.
-With the rising demand for voice-based authentication, TdSV has recently gained more attention, as the phonetic content of utterances can be used as passphrases \cite{tu2022survey}, adding an extra layer of security to voice-based access control systems.
+Speaker verification (SV) is the task of confirming an individual’s identity based on their voice.
+It involves comparing one or more enrollment utterances with a test utterance and can be performed in either a text-independent (TiSV) or text-dependent (TdSV) setting.
+In TiSV, the phonetic content of the utterances is unrestricted, and only the speaker’s identity is verified, whereas in TdSV, the system verifies both the speaker’s identity and the specific phrase spoken.
+With the development of various neural network architectures~\citep{xie2019utterance, desplanques2020ecapa, zeinali2019but, snyder2018tstp}, loss functions~\citep{xiang2019margin, zhang2017triplet, wang2018amsoftmax, deng2019arcface}, and pooling methods~\citep{snyder2018tstp, india2019mha, zhu2018mhsa}, TiSV has seen considerable improvement in recent years, whereas TdSV has remained relatively underexplored.
+TdSV systems can be either phrase-dependent (i.e., shared passphrases), where a fixed set of phrases is predefined by the system, or phrase-independent (i.e., user-defined passphrases), allowing users to customize their phrases~\citep{zeinali2024tdsv}.
+With the growing demand for voice-based authentication, TdSV has gained increasing attention, as the phonetic content can be used as passphrases~\citep{tu2022survey}, adding an extra layer of security to voice-based access control systems.